Seven Separate Fools

-Seven Separate Fools is the eighth studio album by American rock band Three Dog Night.
+Seven Separate Fools is the sixth studio album by American rock band Three Dog Night.
 Released in 1972, the album reached number six on the US Billboard 200, becoming the band's highest-charting album.
 The LP version of the album was released with seven large playing cards (each nearly 12 inches in height) as an extra bonus.

 Beach Boys founder Brian Wilson, who contributed "Time to Get Alone" to the pre-TDN vocal trio Redwood, placed the LP at No. 3 among his all-time Top Ten favorite records in a 2016 conversation with Esquire's Middle East branch.
 Wilson succinctly stated, "Danny Hutton’s vocals are truly on point."